UltimatePea/Interesting-Code-Snippets/InductiveFamiliesConstructors.md

 "When you're proving that things are equal, you're proving that things are interchangeable in all contexts" (OPLSS 2013 agda 5.1 21:33)

 "Nat cross Nat is equal (in the double equal sense) to Nat cross Nat.
-This proof of equality is not reflexivity."
-(OPLSS 2013 agda 5.1 24:18)
+This proof of equality is not reflexivity.
+This is a different way of showing that these types are equal than reflexivity. " (OPLSS 2013 agda 5.1 24:18)